 To ensure Class 1 National Insurance contributions are calculated correctly, employers should check that the employee has been given the correct category letter.
-They should also ensure that systems are in place to identify in-year changes, such as an employee reaching age 21.
+They should also ensure that systems are in place to identify in-year

 We have used reasonable care and skill in assembling the information in this update.
 However, the information presented cannot be tailored to personal circumstances or particular situations.
 There may also be factors relevant to you which fall outside the scope of this publication.
 Accordingly, the material presented does not constitute personal or business advice.
 You should not rely solely on this update to make (or refrain from making) any decision or take (or refrain from taking) any action.